 Overwintering potted fuchsias made simple

-Many treat their potted fuchsias as summer annuals.
+Lots of people treat their potted fuchsias like summer annuals.
 There’s no real reason to do that.
-Don’t toss the plant on the compost heap at the end of the growing season, like some cheap floosie of a petunia.
+Don’t toss the plants on the compost heap at the end of the growing season, like some cheap floosy of a petunia you picked up at the box store.
 Or any of the other warm-weather garden affairs you’ve been having.
-Don’t let Jack Frost take it out.
-Fuchsias are worth saving, especially if you have a cultivar that isn’t easy to come by.
-By all means bring the pot in!
+Don’t let Jack Frost take out the fuchsias.
+They're worth saving, especially if you have a favorite cultivar that isn’t easy to come by.
+By all means bring the pots in.

 Keep a few things in mind, though.

 Rest is important

-Even if you have a greenhouse or a sunny porch, give the fuchsia a rest.
+Even if you have a greenhouse or a sunny porch, give the fuchsias a rest.
 Fuchsias appreciate the down time while the light’s dim.
 Your main goal is just keeping them alive—not blooming—though the winter gloom.
 They won’t even need light during their long winter’s nap.
 Hopefully not too long a nap, for the impatient gardener’s sake as well.

 Choose a cool spot

 Choose a spot that’s cool but stays frost free.
 Ideally about 40-45° F (4-7° C).
 A little colder is fine.
 Bit warmer works as well.
-Even a bit ‘lot warmer.
+Even a bit alot warmer.
 Don’t worry if you don’t have a brightly lit spot either.
 They won’t be growing actively.
 You can even stick them in a dark closet, in a garage, a shed, the cellar, under the bench in the greenhouse.
-Any place that’s convenient to store them away, just as long as it’s relatively cool and there’s no danger of ever falling below freezing.
+Any place that’s convenient to store them away, just as long as it’s relatively cool and there’s no danger of falling below freezing.

 Cut back on watering